stanley-fork/ragit/docs/config.md

 // max_retrieval: 3,
 // enable_ii: true,
 struct QueryConfig {
-    /// If there are more than this amount of chunks, it runs tf-idf to select chunks.
+    /// This is deprecated and not used any more.
+It's here for backward compatibility.
     max_titles: usize,

-    /// If there are more than this amount of chunks, it runs `rerank_title` prompt to select chunks.
+    /// If there are more than this amount of chunks, it runs tf-idf to select chunks.
     max_summaries: usize,

     /// If there are more than this amount of chunks, it runs `rerank_summary` prompt to select chunks.